Checking ‘The Doctor Who Fooled the World’ is true

 This story is so detailed and my reporting so persistent, moreover, that either it’s honest and correct — in substance and sting — or Wakefield must be victim to the most sustained barrage of malicious defamation in the history of the English language.

-But if that were the case, such an admission would expose me to disgrace and bankruptcy, with my publishers contractually entitled to pulp my book while making me pick up the bill.
+But if the latter were the case, this acknowledgement would expose me to the risk of disgrace and bankruptcy, with my publishers contractually entitled to pulp my book and make me pick up the bill.

 And, finally, in case you labor under the “pharma shill” deception, the book declares all sources of money: